-Our pursuit of excellence begins with our talent recruitment process.
-Whether we are hiring entry-level, mid-career or executive-level candidates, we look beyond a candidate's academic qualifications to identify valuable experience and skills that will add to our culture and organizational capacity.
-We also offer internships, post-doctorate fellowships and clinical fellowships to extend the reach of our talent pipeline.
+We have a formal talent recruitment strategy and processes in place to support the fair and equitable recruitment of candidates.
+Whether we are hiring entry-level, mid-career or executive-level candidates, we look beyond a candidate's academic qualifications to identify valuable experience and skills that we believe will add to our culture and organizational capacity.
+We also offer internships, postdoctoral fellowships and clinical fellowships to extend the reach of our talent pipeline.
+Beginning with onboarding, we aim to provide our employees with the tools and training necessary to succeed at every stage with Ionis.
+Our robust training and development program illustrated in the graphic below, referred to as "The Learning Continuum," supports each employee on their career journey.